OpenTechSchool/python-flask/extras/sessions.md

 **Try out the new functionality!** Add an email address, and then visit `/unregister` in your web browser.
 When you next look at the list, your email address should have been removed!

 ### Extensions

+* Change the `/unregister` route to be a POST method only.
+Normally URLs that change data should only be POSTed to - otherwise a user might be tricked into changing data just from their browser accessing a link!
+After that, add a button / form on your main page that can send a POST to that route so your users can still unregister their email address.

+* Allow the app to remember when a user has already registered their email, and not show them an email input form when they have (maybe say Thanks! for signing up).
+Check out the [Jinja2 template documentation](http://jinja.pocoo.org/docs/templates/) if you'd like to use a little template logic to help with this.
+You could change the above button so that it also only shows after registering an email.

+* Add a "protected" page which allows you to delete any email address, and a very simple admin login system (with just a single password) to access it.
+You can use a session to determine whether someone is currently logged in or not.
+This might be a little more difficult, but any challengers are welcome to try it out!
+You can check out the code sample [here](http://flask.pocoo.org/docs/quickstart/#sessions) for some hints on how to go about that.